 (2) a set temperature needs to be constantly maintained.

-The radiation methods involve processing of grain by ionizing radiation.
+involve processing of grain by ionizing radiation.

 The electro physical methods of pre-sowing treatments are of special interest nowadays.
 They include: (1) exposure to magnetic fields with different frequencies; or (2) exposure to electromagnetic energy of infrared (IR) or ultraviolet (UV) spectra.

 The pre-sowing treatment of grain by electromagnetic fields with microwave frequencies is considered to have gained widespread acceptance as among of all electro-physical methods.

 has developed the “Vortex layer” machine type AVS-100

 to solve a wide spectrum of problems that the agricultural industry has faced for many years.
 This machine is shaped like a cylinder and is made from non-magnetic materials.
 On the outside of the cylinder there is a mounted inductor with windings that create the electromagnetic field.
 It should be noted that this machine ensures not only the pre-sowing treatment of grain, but also its disinsection and disinfection.